mohitmishra786/chessman/_posts/2024-09-25-Mastering-Socket-Programming-in-C.md

 ---
 layout: post
 ---
 Socket programming is a fundamental aspect of network programming that allows applications to communicate over a network.
-In this comprehensive guide, we'll dive deep into the world of socket programming in C, exploring its concepts, API calls, and practical implementations.
+In this article, we'll get into the world of socket programming in C, exploring its concepts, API calls, and practical implementations.
 Whether you're a beginner or looking to refresh your knowledge, this post will provide you with a solid foundation in socket programming.

 ## Table of Contents
 1. [Introduction to Socket Programming](#introduction-to-socket-programming)